THEOplayer/documentation/faq/16-why-did-subtitles-stop-working.md

-# Why did my subtitles stop working?
+# Why did my subtitles stop working

 This question is occasionally asked by developers who've configured the latest release of THEOplayer.